 - 8 ounces (1 block or 8 tablespoons) full-fat cream cheese, room temperature and not cold to the touch (do not sub fat free)

 - 3/4 cup powdered sugar, sifted

 - 1/2 cup smooth processed peanut butter (not natural)

 - In a large bowl, mix together the cookie crumbs and butter.
 Pat into a 9-inch pie plate.
 Refrigerate at least 30 minutes before filling.

-- In a large mixing bowl, beat together the cream cheese, peanut butter, powdered sugar, and milk until smooth and creamy, about 2-3 minutes.
+- In the same mixing bowl (no need to clean bowl - switch to paddle if using stand mixer), beat together the cream cheese, sugar, peanut butter, and vanilla until smooth and creamy, about 2-3 minutes.